Tuesday, May 5, 2009

 Unceremoniously, the two bears moved the body, which he now recognized as definitely a slender woman and he knew her - the same who’d given them the supper to take upstairs that evening, just a girl really.
 They heaved her body next door.

-Marcel and Sergei returned for the man on the balcony; there was some cleaning of some marks and some bits of head from the floor in the hallway and that was that.
+Marcel and Sergei returned for the man on the balcony, there was some cleaning of some marks and some bits of head from the floor in the hallway and that was that.
 No one had woken up in the other rooms, for the simple reason that the few guests in the hotel were at that time all on the second floor.

 Marcel returned with food and tea and they realized just how hungry they really were.

-‘I have to leave Shadzhara,’ Anya announced.
+‘I have to leave Shadzhara,’ Anya announced one evening after calling and then coming over.

 ‘No contact, eh?’